-- Statement of sickness completed by doctor or medical professional provides evidence of the medical condition and its expected duration. - An employee who takes leave under the Family and Medical Leave Act, other than leave for their own illness or disability, is not eligible for benefits under the Railroad Unemployment Insurance Act. - No sickness benefits are paid for any day on which employee receives pay, including:
+- Statement of sickness completed by doctor or medical professional provides evidence of the medical condition and its expected duration.

+- An employee who takes leave under the Family and Medical Leave Act, other than leave for their own illness or disability, is not eligible for benefits under the Railroad Unemployment Insurance Act.

+- No sickness benefits are paid for any day on which employee receives pay, including:

-railroad and nonrailroad wages; - scheduled vacation pay;
+- railroad and nonrailroad wages; scheduled vacation pay;

-salary;holiday pay;
+- salary;

-pay for time lost;military reservist pay;
+- pay for time lost;

+- pay while sick;

+- dismissal allowances;

+- most wage guaranty payments;